playwithreality/Random-Forest-Land-Classification/README.md

 _S2 B4 as red, S1 VH as green, S2 B2 as blue_

 # 5. Corine2012 Product
-Corine2012 product has been resampled from 100 m resolution to 20 m resolution to match Sentinel-1 product and Sentinel-2 product resolution.
+The Corine2012 product has been resampled from 100 m resolution to 20 m resolution to match Sentinel-1 product and Sentinel-2 product resolution.

 ![](Random-Forest-Images/corine12.png)